 If you would like to discuss the particular language in your trust instrument, or the circumstances in which it operates, please contact one of our trust attorneys for guidance.

-Christian S. Kelso, Esq. is a Senior Associate at Farrow-Gillespie & Heath, LLP.
+Christian S. Kelso, Esq. is a Senior Associate at Farrow-Gillespie Heath Witter, LLP.
 He draws on both personal and professional experience when counseling clients on issues related to estate planning, wealth preservation and transfer, probate, tax, and transactional corporate law.
 He earned a J.D. and LL.M. in taxation from SMU Dedman School of Law.